Hugo-spyder/address_book/README.md

 ## How to use?

 - Push up-key and down-key to select
-- Push '''Enter''' to decide your choice
+- Push 'Enter' to decide your choice

 ## File structure